gayathrimkartha/An-Analytical-Study-of-Income-Expenditure-and-Savings-Behaviour-in-India/README.md

 # An-Analytical-Study-of-Income-Expenditure-and-Savings-Behaviour-in-India

+## 📑 Project Overview
+This study focuses on understanding how individuals in India manage their income, spending, and savings across different demographic and geographic categories.
+Despite a strong positive relationship between income and savings, overall financial behaviour indicates a tendency toward higher consumption, with spending ratios typically ranging between **60% and 85%**.

+By analyzing this data, the project highlights the significant impact of location on financial habits, the reality of income inequality, and the general state of financial discipline among individuals.

+---

+## 🎯 Objectives
-The main objective of the study is to analyze personal finance with a focus on income and spending patterns, financial behaviour, and variations across different demographic and geographic groups in India.
-The study aims to provide a clear understanding of how individuals manage their income and allocate it towards various spending needs.
+The main objective of this study is to analyze personal finance with a focus on:

-The study was conducted using R.
-For data visualization, the ggplot2 package was used to create clear and informative graphs.
-Graphical tools such as boxplots were used to analyze the distribution and variability of income and spending across different groups, while histograms were used to study the frequency distribution of variables.

-The study focuses on analyzing the relationship between income and savings.
-Understanding this relationship is important to study how individuals manage their earnings and savings.Using graphical methods and simple linear regression analysis, the chapter examines how changes in income influence savings.
-The analysis helps in identifying whether higher income leads to higher savings and provides a clear understanding of financial behaviour.
+* Income and spending patterns.
+* The linear relationship between income and savings.
+* Variations in financial behaviour across different demographic (Age) and geographic (City Tier) groups in India.
+* Identifying whether higher income strictly translates to higher savings through statistical validation.

+---

+## 💡 Key Findings & Business Insights

+* **Income vs. Savings Correlation:** There is a strong positive relationship between income and savings.
+Linear regression analysis confirms that income is a highly significant predictor of savings capacity.
+* **High Consumption Habits:** A majority of individuals are "high spenders," while only a small proportion are "high savers."
+In some segments, negative savings were observed, indicating financial imbalance and over-leverage.
+* **Income Inequality:** The distribution of income and savings is positively skewed.
+Most individuals fall into lower and middle-income brackets, while a very small percentage earn and save significantly higher amounts.
+* **The "City Tier" Impact:** Location is a major driver of financial behaviour. **Tier 1** cities have the highest cost of living, predominantly driven by Rent, leading to higher spending and lower savings. **Tier 3** cities show lower baseline expenses and better savings potential.
+* **Age is Statistically Insignificant:** Interestingly, ANOVA testing revealed that age does not significantly influence financial behaviour.
+Spending, savings, and expenditure patterns remain remarkably consistent across different age groups.

+---

+## 🛠️ Tech Stack & Methodology
+* **Language:** R Programming
+* **Libraries:** `ggplot2` (Data Visualization), `readxl` (Data Import)
+* **Statistical Techniques:** * Exploratory Data Analysis (Histograms, Boxplots)
+    * Simple Linear Regression Analysis
+    * Analysis of Variance (ANOVA)
+    * Correlation Analysis

+---

+## 📂 Repository Structure

-Dataset: -
+## Dataset: -
-Shriyash Jagtap.
  Indian Personal Finance and Spending Habits Dataset.
 Available at Kaggle: https://www.kaggle.com/datasets/shriyashjagtap/indianpersonal-finance-and-spending-habits⁠